DarrenDsouza47/HumanAvatar/README.md

 ## Tortoise TTS-Geneface++-FastSpeech2HS

-- Used tortoise tts for generating english audio which I then downloaded and passed to geneface++ which performed the lip sync to the face.
+- I used Tortoise TTS to generate English audio, which I then downloaded and processed with GeneFace++ for lip-syncing to a face.
-- Same process for hindi text but using fastspeech2 HS tts for hindi language.
-- I used theresa may face for generating the video sync on both videos.
+- I followed the same process for Hindi text, using FastSpeech2 HS TTS for Hindi audio.
+In both cases, I used Theresa May's face for the lip-syncing in the generated videos.
 - All codes were executed in ipynb files.

 ## output